 It is important that you feel safe, cherished, and respected in a relationship.
-A bond with a controlling partner could be extremely harrowing and affect your physical and mental health.
+A bond with a controlling partner who exhibits possessiveness, jealousy, and isolation could be extremely harrowing and affect your physical and mental health.
 You need to be alert to the toxic patterns in a relationship and end the relationship when you notice anything that could be harmful to you.
 Hopefully, this article on signs your partner is controlling you will help you identify such patterns in your relationship.
 Remember, your self-worth and well-being will always be more important than bad relationships.

 Frequently Asked Questions

 This depends on the person.
 A controlling partner can change if they truly want to.
 If that is the case, they can seek professional help to guide them.
 However, if the partner thinks there is nothing wrong with their behavior, chances are they will not change.

 The need to control another person comes from either anxiety, fear of rejection, or as a form of dominance over others.

 How do I differentiate between a caring and controlling partner?

 A caring partner will make you feel loved, respected, secure, and valued.
 A controlling partner will try to change or manipulate you and not respect your values and personal space.

 No, not at all.
 If anything, love should be liberating and give you the confidence and freedom to be who you want.
 Your partner will support and encourage you to be you without the need to control or change you.